TRaSH-Guides/Guides/docs/Plex/what-does-my-media-player-support.md

 ### Radarr

-[How to set up Quality Profiles](/Radarr/radarr-setup-quality-profiles){:target="_blank" rel="noopener noreferrer"} - Explains how to make the most of Custom Formats and shows some specifics of my configuration.
+[How to set up Quality Profiles](/Radarr/radarr-setup-quality-profiles) - Explains how to make the most of Custom Formats and shows some specifics of my configuration.
 You can use these examples to get an idea of how to set up your preferences.

 #### How to make use of HDR Formats for Radarr

-- [How to set up Quality Profiles](/Radarr/radarr-setup-quality-profiles){:target="_blank" rel="noopener noreferrer"} - Explains how to make the most of Custom Formats and shows some specifics of my configuration.
+- [How to set up Quality Profiles](/Radarr/radarr-setup-quality-profiles) - Explains how to make the most of Custom Formats and shows some specifics of my configuration.
 You can use

 <!--@include: ../../includes/cf/radarr-hdr-formats.md-->

 #### How to make use of Audio Formats for Radarr

-- [How to set up Quality Profiles](/Radarr/radarr-setup-quality-profiles){:target="_blank" rel="noopener noreferrer"} - Explains how to make the most use of Custom Formats and shows some specifics of my configuration.
+- [How to set up Quality Profiles](/Radarr/radarr-setup-quality-profiles) - Explains how to make the most use of Custom Formats and shows some specifics of my configuration.
 You can use

 <!--@include: ../../includes/cf/radarr-audio.md-->